-Aside from the skyline views, crisp air, and proximity to Napa, the best part about San Fran is the food.
+Aside from the skyline views, crisp air, and proximity to Napa, the best part about this town is the food.
 Good eats are endless in the Bay Area, and the restaurant culture here is second only to New York in the United States.
 Every time we come here, we eat well.
 And thanks to you, we wound up at Nopa recently.

 Fried Spring Onions